johndev4/pythra/README.md

 <br>

 > **Note:** The program currently only supports a limited number of languages and keywords, and may not accurately translate all input.
 It is recommended to double check the translation with a reliable source before using in production code.
-The program also supports the translation of single line comment and multi line comment in any language to english python's comment.

 <br>